Find the Best Tankless Water Heater Repair Services Near You

 Can I flush my tankless water heater myself?

 While some homeowners are comfortable performing basic maintenance like flushing, it's often better to leave this to professionals.
 Flushing involves using a special solution to remove mineral buildup and sediment from the heat exchanger and other internal components. .
 A professional technician has the experience and equipment to do the job correctly and thoroughly, ensuring the longevity of your unit.
-Consult your owner's manual for step-by-step guidance.
+If you decide to attempt flushing yourself, carefully follow the manufacturer's instructions and take necessary safety measures.

 What is the warranty on a tankless water heater?